cheqd/product-docs/tutorials/verifiable-credentials-and-presentations/verifiable-credentials.md

-# Issue a JSON (JWT) Verifiable Credential
+# Issue a Verifiable Credential

-This tutorial offers step-by-step guidance on how to issue a [JSON credential](https://www.w3.org/TR/vc-data-model/#json), encoded as a [JSON Web Token (JWT)](https://www.w3.org/TR/vc-data-model/#json-web-token), a [W3C compliant proof format.](https://www.w3.org/TR/vc-data-model/#proof-formats)
+This tutorial offers step-by-step guidance on how to issue a verifiable credential

 > ⚠️ **Before you begin...**
 >